benhirsch24/benhirsch24.github.com/posts_md/2025-09-19_io-uring-caching-server.md

 ```
 Nope, ok, let's stop.
 Also FYI: you can't strace io\_uring because of course the only syscall you'll see is `io_uring_enter` :')

+If someone wants to inform me how to do this that would be great.
+Just for my own knowledge.
+Otherwise I'll have to dig through Linux source code or something.

 ### NEXT: Fix sending code 9/28

 Trying to do this before my wife gets up :)